 Beware The Best Fit

-One of the problems with all the calculators is that they will do fit you to their model.
+One of the problems with all the calculators is that they will try to fit you to their model.
 And that can be like banging a square peg into a round hole – because there’s no square hole available.

 I’ll use the K9 and K9b calculators as an example.
 Both have nine populations that are mostly similar.
 But K9 splits out the Caucasus and Siberia into distinct regions while having “West African” as the only African community.
 In contrast, K9b has two African regions of “South African” and “Sub Saharan African”, while losing some typically European populations.

 But what happens if your heritage is half European and half East African (in modern geographical terms)?

 Take a look below at precisely this example from my results.
 K9 shovels approximately 50% of my admixture into the only African community it has: West African.

 In contrast, K9b throws a substantial part of my admixture across Sub Saharan and South African.
 Obviously, both calculators can’t be right.